xuankimtran/docs-1/pages/katalon-recorder/docs/Get Your Job Done/Export scenarios/export-test-project-to-ks.md

 4. Click **Export**.

-You can now import the file/project in the framework of your choice.
+You can now import the file/project with your framework of choice.

 > Notes:
 >